Audrey Roloff Accused Of Bragging And Being Un-Christian In Post About Breastfeeding

 “How dare this mother ‘brag’ about her first, perfect, healthy baby!!!
 Leave the page.
 You have no business even being on it.
 And you know she actually is famous right?
 Like on TV,” Nagel further said.

 “Oh my gosh, what did she do to you?
-How can you be so mean to someone who does what mothers did in the past exclusively.
+How can you be so mean to someone who does what mothers did in the past exclusively?
 My mom raised and breastfed 5 children, my Grandmother 8 children.
 It is so much healthier and a great bonding experience.
 You know you need to mind your own business, if you have nothing good to say, say nothing at all” Pfordt Karin said.

-Unfortunately, the troll wouldn’t back down and insisted Audrey is “a fame monger” who makes her sick.
+Unfortunately, Callahan wouldn’t back down and insisted Audrey is “a fame monger” who makes her sick.